Davis, California, deadly stabbings suspect arrested, police say

 One person witnessed the stabbing and saw the suspect flee, Pytel said Thursday.
 Police began a search that night, but could not find the suspect.
 Police did recover the bike outside the park that same night, deputy chief Todd Henry said Thursday.

 Police on Monday then found a woman, identified Thursday by police as Kimberly, suffering from multiple stab wounds at a homeless encampment near the college campus.
-Pytel said Thursday that the suspect stabbed her multiple times through her tent.
+Pytel said Thursday that Dominguez appeared to have slashed open her tent and stabbed her multiple times.
 She was treated at the scene and then taken to a local hospital, where she was in critical condition, CBS Sacramento reported.
 Pytel said Thursday that she is "recovering."

 Police again launched a search but were unable to locate the suspect at the time.